Table of contents

 Weather Resistance

 Don’t be fooled by this tent’s low weight and thinner materials.
 Thanks to the Copper Spur, our team has stayed bone dry in some rough backcountry weather, including torrential rain above treeline in the Colorado Rockies, hours-long thunderstorms in the California Sierras, and whipping gusts in the Arizona desert.
-The tent also features storm guy-out points that, when properly staked, lock the tent to the ground, making it a dependable option in moderate weather.
-Its fully freestanding design allows you to pitch it on any terrain, ensuring a taut setup that stops water from pooling or seeping inside, and the vestibules offer a protected space for wet gear.
+The tent also features 6 storm guy-out points that, when properly staked, lock the tent to the ground, making it a dependable option in severe weather.

-That said, the Copper Spur HV UL2 falls a bit short in extreme weather conditions.
-The rainfly is lightweight and waterproof, but it tends to sag when gets wet and cold.
-We find that when temperatures drop below 40°F, it requires occasional tightening to keep full coverage and protection.
-This can be inconvenient, especially during prolonged rainstorms.
-Consider picking up at least four more stakes if the forecast looks wet so you can take full advantage of the Copper Spurs guy out points.
+That said, the Copper Spur UL2 has some downsides in prolonged extreme weather conditions.
+The rainfly is lightweight and waterproof, but tends to sag when wet and cold.
+When temperatures drop below 40°F, it requires occasional tightening to keep full coverage and protection.
+Consider bringing a few extra stakes if the forecast looks wet to take full advantage of the Copper Spurs guy out points.

 Ease of Setup